 The cash bonus program is a variable component of compensation and is designed to compensate business unit managers for the short term financial performance of the operations for which they are responsible.
-The cash bonus payable to business unit managers is 50% of that business' bonus pool which is based upon a percentage of the pre-tax profit of the relevant business or business group.
+The cash bonus payable to business unit managers is 50% of that business' bonus pool.
+In all cases except the large mould businesses the bonus pool is based upon a percentage of the pre-tax profit of the relevant business or business group after deducting a capital charge equal to 10% of the net investment (less cash, debt and intercompany charges) in the business or business group.
+The large mould business is not subject to the capital charge.
 The amount of the manager's bonus increases as the bonus pool increases.
 In all cases except the large mould business the business unit manager's bonus is capped at 100% of base salary.
 The cash bonus program varies in detail between segments and divisions to suit particular circumstances but is uniform in basic philosophy and design.
 The bonus is paid in cash but may be paid in cash and grants of stock options in cases where the bonus for any individual exceeds \$50,000.
 See 'Long Term Incentive Program' below.

 The annual bonus program of the Chief Executive Officer and the Chief Financial Officer is calculated as a percentage of the adjusted consolidated pre-tax profit of the Corporation.
 The adjustment to consolidated pre tax profit is in the form of a capital charge.
 The capital charge consists of the Corporation's percentage cost of borrowing multiplied by the prior year-end shareholders' equity.
-The CEO and the CFO receive 3% and 2% respectively of the adjusted consolidated pre tax profit in cash or, in the discretion of the Board, in cash and grants of stock options.
+The CEO and the CFO receive 3% and 2% respectively of the adjusted consolidated pre tax profit in cash or, in the discretion of the Board, in cash and grants of stock options and the CFO's bonus is capped at 100% of base salary.

 The Board retains discretion to award cash bonuses in addition to the requirements of the cash bonus program in keeping with its philosophy of ultimate control over executive compensation and the need, from time to time, to deal with exceptional circumstances.
+Such discretion was exercised in the case of Mr. Paul Robbins but no other NEOs in 2011.
+The Board felt that the acquisition of Allper AG in October 2010, although modest in size, should be rewarded especially in light of the fact that it has increased in sales and has cash flowed since the acquisition.